 Dedicated root SFTP Server

-I have a dedicated Ubuntu root server running a SFTP server at Hetzner to send and receive DCPs and large Prores files.
-Having a dedicated 1000 mbit server that you can remote control with SSH is great because you have complete control to download directly to the server via sftp/ftp, compressing and uncompressing files.
+I have a dedicated Ubuntu root server running an SFTP server at Hetzner to send and receive DCPs and large Prores files.
+Having a dedicated 1000 Mbit server that you can remote control with SSH is great because you have complete control to download directly to the server via SFTP/FTP, compressing and uncompressing files.

-A dedicated server with unlimited data running SFTP at hetzner can be set up on the cheapest action servers that cost around 30 Euro a month.
-Alternatively you can buy a Hetzner storage box with FTP, SFTP and Rsync over ssh with limited data transfer.
+A dedicated server with unlimited data running SFTP at hetzner can be set up on the cheapest action servers that cost around 30 euros a month.
+Alternatively, you can buy a Hetzner storage box with FTP, SFTP, and Rsync over SSH with limited data transfer.

-Hetzner auction servers can have 14 TB and more of storage.
-In this post I install ubuntu on a server with a 14 TB of storage in a 4 HDD RAID level 5 setup with 1 redudant hard drive.
+Hetzner auction servers can have 14 TB storage.
+In this post, I install ubuntu on a server with 14 TB of storage in a 4 HDD RAID level 5 setup with 1 redundant hard drive.

-Max speed for all transfers is 1000 mbit.
-The speed for each SFTP transfer will vary with SFTP client and location.
+Max speed for all transfers is 1000 Mbit.
+The speed for each SFTP transfer will vary with the SFTP client and location.
 Cyberduck uses segmented downloads so you can reach high speeds.

 Ease of Use

 Using Cyberduck to upload and download from SFTP server is easy.
 I wrote this post about setting up basic security and some other things you can do on the server.
-I wrote this post about installing sftpgo that has a easy to use web admin ui.
+I wrote this post about installing sftpgo that has an easy to use web admin UI.